helin24/language-agnosticism-workshop/problem/part-1/solutions/hints/java-hints.md

   - Finding the length of a string
   - Finding the length of an array
 - Iteration can be done using a `for` loop
+- Only double quotation marks can be used for strings, not single